-As the number of events increase as the university grows, a set of ACU protocols are used to engage with high-profile external stakeholders.
-Protocol ensures that events and occasions are conducted in accordance with specific social, cultural and formal procedures outlined by the University and are approached in a strategic and coordinated fashion.
+Our growth has seen an increase in the number of University events.
+Therefore, a set of ACU protocols have been developed to engage with high-profile external stakeholders.
+Protocol ensures that events and occasions are conducted in accordance with specific social, cultural and formal procedures outlined by the University, and are approached in a strategic and coordinated fashion.

-The ACU Events team ensure that ACU protocol is followed when undertaking events involving high-profile stakeholders to assist in supporting and safeguarding the University’s reputation and networks and creating positive outcomes.
+The events team ensure that ACU protocol is followed when coordinating events involving high-profile stakeholders, This assists in supporting and safeguarding the University’s reputation and networks and creating positive outcomes.
 This includes providing advice and support to the Office of the Vice-Chancellor and President.

 ACU staff should not feel restricted from contacting high profile external stakeholders.
-Protocol is important for every staff member looking to plan an event at ACU to ensure it is undertaken in a strategic, coordinated and effective way.
+Protocol is an important consideration for staff members looking to plan an event to ensure they are carried out in a strategic, coordinated and effective way.
 Protocol applies to all staff who wish to engage external stakeholders on behalf of the University to attend or speak at an event.
-To ensure consistency during the event planning stage, there are a number of event templates that can be used as tools to assist that can be found on SharePoint.
+To ensure consistency during the event planning stage, there are several event templates that can be used as tools to assist you.
+These can be found on SharePoint.